trackfellas/blog/readme.md

-#Readme for homepage
+#Readme for blog

-This is the readme file for the current homepage.
-It contains all necessary information to install and serve the current trackfellas.com page.
+This is the readme file for trackfellas blog.
+It contains all necessary information to install and serve the blog.

 ###To Do:

-- integrate feed from latest blog posts
+- adjust theme
+- add plugins as necessary
+-integrate previous content

 ###File Structure